 hen a customer orders a beer, it is piped from the tank straight to the beer pump.

 This “bag-in-a-box system” delivers the freshest possible beer, because the beer does not come into contact with air until it hits the glass, almost as if you are drinking your beer at the brewery itself.

 Of the major brewers, Pilsner Urquell leads the field in this technique, followed by Budvar.
 Only a handful of Prague pubs have adopted the system so far because it requires investment and a high turnover of beer to make it economically viable, but the results in taste and economies of scale are impressive, so more will follow.
 You can try out 'tank beer' in Prague at Kolkovna

 , Kolkovna Celnice

 To learn more about Czech beers and the methods employed to brew and distribute them, we highly recommend our Prague Brewery Tour

 and Czech Beer Tasting

 activities, both of which take place in the centre of Prague.

 If you are willing to travel outside Prague, we organise day trips to the Pilsner Urquell brewery.
-For the visitor experience, Pilsner Urquell is without doubt the best brewery in the Czech Republic.
+In terms of visitor experience, Pilsner Urquell is undoubtedly the best brewery in the Czech Republic to tour.
 And they produced the world's first golden lager (you can't beat that!): Pilsner Urquell Brewery Tour

 |Join us for a tour of the best microbreweries in Prague:|